 Julia tried out stand-up comedy in 2017 and has been performing stand up ever since.
 She has performed at variety shows and open mics including The Funny 2017, Mother Goose's Bedtime Stories, Vector 9, Stand-Up for RAINN, Uproar Comedy Open Mic (headliner), PSSY CTRL, Who Is She, the UNCS Comedy Showcase, the Shui Family Meal, the Pay Gap Comedy Couch Tour and the LIVE Pay Gap Comedy & Music Festival.

-As a teaching artist, Julia has worked with SteppingStone Theatre and has led Arts Literacy youth workshops in the St. Paul Public Schools alongside long-time director and educator, Jan Mandell and local teaching artists and poets, Keno Evol and Jen Wang.
+As a teaching artist, Julia has worked with SteppingStone Theatre and has led Arts Literacy youth workshops in the St. Paul Public Schools alongside long-time director and educator, Jan Mandell.
 Through the Irreducible Grace Foundation she collaborated with vulnerable youth who have experienced foster care, homelessness, and incarceration.
-Collectively they created and produced Fostering Voice, a performance based on their lived experiences that was showcased in April 2015 at Park Square Theatre in St. Paul.
-Most recently she collaborated with Hmong American artist, May Yee-Lang, on a poetry mural workshop for young adoptees at the 2016 Families with Children from Asia Midwest Conference and more recently led a movement and healing workshop for PAVE-MN's "By Us, For Us: Asian American Healing Series."
+Collectively they created and produced "Fostering Voice," a performance based on their lived experiences that was showcased in 2015 at Park Square Theatre.
+She collaborated with Hmong American artist, May Yee-Lang, on a poetry mural workshop for young adoptees at the 2016 Families with Children from Asia Midwest Conference and more recently led a movement and healing workshop for PAVE-MN's "By Us, For Us: Asian American Healing Series."